jarmbrust/website1/README.md

 - [ ] remove all the "dead" packages I thought I needed at the time.
 - [ ] create a "portfolio" section.
 - [ ] scroll blog posts.
+- [ ] route to homepage on bad link (will likely need to mess with Netlify settings again).

 ...and more as I think of it.